This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 End your third day in Santorini with a unique experience under the stars.
 Santorini is home to one of the quaintest open-air cinemas in Greece.

 Situated in the village of Kamari and open since 1987, Open Air Cinema Kamari offers you the unparalleled opportunity to watch a film in the heart of a garden-like setting, with some of the island’s best cocktails in hand.
-For an even more memorable experience, get there early to catch one of the sun loungers in the front row.

 This image shows the entrance of Open Air Cinema Kamari, amidst trees and flowers.